Roms-lab/Banjo-Kazooie-Ripoff/README.md

 Have fun playing my ripoff!

 # DEPENDENCIES
-Make sure to install GLFW and Vulkan if you want my project to work properly.
+Make sure to install GLFW and OpenGL if you want my project to work properly.